🏫Learn How I Run Math Groups

 Older students would love to have gel pens to write with.
 There are many different kinds, including glitter gel pens.
 You can find these in MEGA multipacks on Amazon.

 Mrs. Bacon shared this idea: I bought a bulk package of kid-sized gloves.
-Inside each bag is a pair of gloves, a packet of hot chocolate, and a candy cane sticking out.
+Inside each bag is a pair of gloves, a hot chocolate packet, and a candy cane sticking out.

 • Ask friends and family if they would like to adopt a student.
 You can make a list of books or simple toys and share that wishlist with each person.